vaultah/replicat/README.md

 $ replicat list-snapshots -r some:repository -P path/to/password/file -K path/to/key/file
 # Equivalent
 $ replicat ls -r some:repository -P path/to/password/file -K path/to/key/file
+# Lists snapshots with ids that match any of the regexes passed via the -S/--snapshot-regex flag.
+# In this example, we'll only list snapshots that start with 123456 OR include substring abcdef
+$ replicat ls -r some:repository \
+    -P path/to/password/file \
+    -K path/to/key/file \
+    -S '^123456' \
+    -S 'abcdef'
 ```

 ## `list-files`/`lf` examples